 |1||1||New York-Newark-Jersey City, NY-NJ-PA Metro Area||20,153,634||19,567,410||586,224||3.00%|

-Due to its large size, New York City includes many neighborhoods that have developed their own unique characteristics and have mortgages amongst the highest in the world: including Battery Park, Bedford, Belle Harbor, Carnegie Hill, Central Park, Chelsea, Forest Hill Gardens, Greenwich Village, Little Italy, Manhattan Beach, Queens, SoHo and Sutton Place.
-Sometimes, New York real estate agents might refer to the county the property is located in (i.e. Nassau or Westchester).
+Due to its large size & dense population, New York City includes many neighborhoods that have developed their own unique characteristics and have home prices amongst the highest in the world: including Battery Park, Bedford, Belle Harbor, Carnegie Hill, Central Park, Chelsea, Forest Hill Gardens, Greenwich Village, Little Italy, Manhattan Beach, Queens, SoHo and Sutton Place.
 Here are the population statistics for each of the five boroughs.
 Nearly all the population growth across the state as a whole is happening in the city.

 |Borough||2016 Pop||2010 Pop||Change||% △||Land mi²||Pop Density|